PaulTran47/latex-cv-with-biblatex/README.md

 ## Overview

-This respository hosts all assets and source code that create my curriculum vitae (CV).
+This repository hosts all assets and source code that create my curriculum vitae (CV).

 I love LaTeX and use it so much, I figured using the language for the creation and maintenance of my CV is a natural move.

 <p align="right">
   (<a href="#latex-cv-with-biblatex">back to top.</a>)